-You’ve sent in your resume and you got called for the interview.
-You’ve been preparing for weeks and you’re ready to impress the hiring manager.
-Make sure you don’t forget to do these things before the big day.
+You've sent in your resume and you got called for the interview.
+You've been preparing for weeks and you're ready to impress the hiring manager.
+These are the things you can't forget to do before your interview.

 Research The Company, The Position, And Your Interviewer

 Before you go into the interview, know the company's mission, the company's biggest competitors, the company's organizational structure, and the biggest trends the company is facing.

 When you're called for an interview, do not be afraid to ask who you are interviewing with.
 Obtain the names of your interviewers, if possible, so that you may research the interviewer and have questions ready.

 Once you know who your interviewer is, prepare three questions you wish to ask the interviewer.
 Consider asking about growth potential, what the interviewer most enjoys about the company, and how long the interviewer has been with the company.
 These types of questions show that you have an avid interest in the company and its own employees.

 Assess Your Skills